The New Athletes: Innovations for the eSports Generation

 Secondary Research

-We immersed ourselves in the world of eSports by joining popular eSports platforms, studying popular games and following elite players in the industry on social media and game streaming platforms such as Twitch.
+To best understand eSports culture, the team began by immersing ourselves in the world of eSports by joining popular platforms, studying popular games, and following elite players on social media and game streaming platforms such as Twitch.

-This online immersion provided early fluency in the cultural codes, hierarchies, and social dynamics of competitive gaming, allowing us to following existing trends and identify channels where we connected directly with players to arrange in-person visits for 1-1 interviewers and have them introduce us to their local scenes.
+This online immersion provided early fluency in the cultural codes, hierarchies, and social dynamics of competitive gaming, allowing us to track existing trends and identify channels where we could connect directly with players to arrange in-person visits for 1-1 interviews and have them introduce us to their local scenes.

 Field Ethnographic Research

-We identified Stockholm, Paris, Seoul, Las Vegas, and Los Angeles as cities around the globe with strong gaming cultures and communities.
-We planned research trips to these locations, during which we learned firsthand what it means to be an eSports athlete.
+We identified Stockholm, Paris, Seoul, Las Vegas, and Los Angeles as cities with strong gaming cultures and communities.
+We then planned research trips to these locations, during which we learned firsthand what it means to be an eSports athlete.

-I conducted hour long in-depth 1-1 interviews with individual players, observed team training sessions, and explored the broader social ecosystems for competitive gaming such as visiting tournaments and gaming cafes for the Stockholm, Los Angeles and Las Vegas visits.
+I conducted 5 in-depth 1-1 interviews with individual players, observed team training sessions, and explored the broader social ecosystems of competitive gaming, including visiting tournaments and gaming cafes in Stockholm, Los Angeles, and Las Vegas.

 Opportunity Map

-Key design principles and recommendations for product and communication design were created based on the insights from the primary and secondary research activities.
+Key design principles and recommendations for product and communication design were developed based on insights from primary and secondary research.
 This framework was used as the basis for product and campaign concepting and ideation.

 We turned the insights from field research into a map of opportunities and design principles to guide innovation in the eSports world.
 These were printed out on poster-sized paper for their teams to reference.